<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2505919233049685&amp;ev=PageView&amp;noscript=1">

 If you’re thinking, “Wait a minute — isn’t it best to seed in the fall?” then congrats — you’ve been paying attention here.

-In most cases, It’s better to hold off spreading that seed until fall.
+In most cases, it’s better to hold off spreading that seed until fall.
 But if you have some bare spots you’re really itching to fill in, it’s ok to seed in the spring.
 But no earlier than Mother’s Day.

-grass seed in handsLook for areas of lawn that aren’t recovering from the ravages of winter.
+spring grass seed in handsLook for areas of lawn that aren’t recovering from the ravages of winter.
 You might have damage from snow mold, salt, or snow plows.

 One of the reasons spring and grass seed don’t mix is because of crabgrass prevention.